After Latest SCOTUS Ruling on Tariffs, Importers Still Face Uncertainty

 - Section 301 (Unfair Trade Practices), the most resilient and difficult to unwind, and already in effect for investigations involving China and Brazil.
 This will likely be the tool of choice but requires more extensive effort to include other countries.

-Elms believes IEEPA‑based tariff refunds are likely as the logic is straightforward.
+Elms thought the IEEPA‑based tariff refunds were likely as the logic is straightforward.
 “Failing to return unlawfully collected duties would be difficult to defend publicly,” she says.
-However, issuing refunds will be administratively complex.
+However, issuing refunds is proving to be administratively complex.

 Systemic risks are emerging.

-Beyond the tariff refunds debate, importers and global businesses must also consider emerging systemic risks.
+Beyond the tariff refunds challenges, importers and global businesses must also consider emerging systemic risks.

 - Increased administrative complexity